Cost-Benefit Analysis in Federal Agency Rulemaking

 Executive Order 12866

-Section 6(a)(3)(B) of the order requires covered agencies to assess the potential costs and benefits of “significant” rules and to submit this assessment along with each proposed and final rule to OMB’s Office of Information and Regulatory Affairs (OIRA) for review.
-Amended in 2023, the current definition of significant applies to rules that may
+Section 6(a)(3)(B) of the order requires covered agencies to assess the potential costs and benefits of significant rules and to submit this assessment along with each proposed and final rule to OMB's Office of Information and Regulatory Affairs (OIRA) for review.
+Significant rules are those that may

-In 2023, the Biden Administration revised Circular A-4 for the first time since it was issued in 2003 during the George W. Bush Administration.
-OMB held a public comment period and issued the revised circular in November 2023 along with supporting documentation responding to public comments and peer review.
-Among other changes, the amended circular provided more guidance to agencies about how to analyze distributional effects of regulations and how to account for effects that are difficult to monetize.
-It also lowered the recommended discount rates agencies are to use when estimating the value of costs and benefits over time.
+In 2023, pursuant to E.O.
+14094, the Biden Administration revised Circular A-4 after soliciting public comments on several proposed changes.
+Among other amendments, the revised circular provided more guidance to agencies about how to analyze distributional effects of regulations and how to account for effects that are difficult to monetize, and it lowered the recommended discount rates agencies are to use when estimating the value of costs and benefits over time.
+In 2025, President Trump ordered the repeal of these changes, reinstating the original version from 2003.

-Other Statutory Requirements for Cost- Benefit and Regulatory Impact Analysis
+Statutory Requirements for Cost-Benefit and Regulatory Impact Analysis

 Congress has also enacted various statutory requirements for agencies to consider specific regulatory impacts.